aljedaxi/zettel/pages/lichtung.md

   > how do we bring this thing (this social dynamic) into the clearing?
   Tiffany
 - A phone reveals apps---it doesn't reveal people, information, &c.
-- TODO what is revealed in the documentary? the biography? what is the individual carved up into? todo:: 1622573427200
+- TODO what is revealed in the documentary? the biography? what is the individual carved up into? a certain semi-public slice of the self? todo:: 1622573427200
--